sukhlotey/daily_report/Q&A/index.md

 1. (first star): This matches any directory or subdirectory under ./src/.
 For example, it could match ./src/components/, ./src/views/, ./src/store/, etc.
 2. (second star): This matches any file inside those directories or subdirectories, regardless of the depth.
 So, it can match files in ./src/components/Button.vue or ./src/store/actions.js, and even files deeper in the structure like ./src/components/icons/IconButton.vue.

+### 9. Vite with vuejs: why? what purpose?
+Benefit?

+**Answer:**
+**Why?** Vite is a next-generation front-end build tool that offers fast and efficient development and build processes.
+Vue.js, being a modern JavaScript framework, pairs exceptionally well with Vite because Vite is designed with modern frameworks like Vue in mind.

+**Purpose:**

+**Fast Development Server:**
+Vite provides a lightning-fast development server using native ES modules, eliminating the need for bundling during development.
+It enables instant feedback by hot-reloading only the changed modules.

+**Optimized Build Process:**
+Vite uses Rollup under the hood for production builds, producing highly optimized output with smaller bundle sizes and better tree-shaking.

+**Modern Features:**:
+Supports modern JavaScript and TypeScript out of the box.
+Provides first-class support for Vue 3 with its official plugin.

+**Benefits**

+**Blazing Fast Startup:**

+Traditional bundlers like Webpack can be slow to start due to pre-bundling dependencies.
+Vite skips this by leveraging native ES modules, making it significantly faster.

+**Efficient Hot Module Replacement (HMR):**

+Changes in your Vue components are reflected almost instantly in the browser without a full reload, boosting productivity.

+**Out-of-the-Box Vue Support:**

+The official Vite Vue plugin (@vitejs/plugin-vue) supports Vue Single File Components (SFCs) seamlessly, making it easy to work with .vue files.

+**Optimized Builds:**

+Vite's production build is highly optimized with features like tree-shaking, code splitting, and efficient asset handling.

+**Lightweight and Easy to Configure:**
+Vite has a simple configuration compared to other bundlers like Webpack, reducing the setup and maintenance burden.

+**Rich Plugin Ecosystem:**

+Vite supports Rollup-compatible plugins, and there are many plugins specifically designed for Vite and Vue, enabling customization and feature extension.

+**Modern Development Features:**

+Built-in support for modern JavaScript, TypeScript, JSX, CSS pre-processors (like SCSS), and PostCSS.
+Automatic dependency pre-bundling to improve performance during development.

+**Improved Developer Experience:**

+Features like faster builds, live reload, and better error reporting make Vite a joy to work with.

+**Future-Proof:**

+Vite is designed with the future of web development in mind, aligning with modern browser standards and JavaScript features.

+**Conclusion**

+Vite is an excellent choice for Vue.js projects because it addresses many of the pain points of traditional bundlers, such as slow builds and complex configurations.
+It enhances the development experience with its speed, simplicity, and modern features, making it a go-to tool for Vue developers.